-For the entire reporting period, the CEO and the CFO, on behalf of the Board, were in regular contact with its lenders culminating in the October 2020 debt restructuring.
-Notwithstanding the completion of the debt restructuring regular contact is maintained with the lenders regarding the Group's performance and to ensure expectations are properly managed.
+For the entire reporting period, the CEO and the CFO, on behalf of the Board, were in regular contact with its lenders regarding the Group's performance and to ensure expectations are properly managed.

 Customers

 The Group's business in mining and selling gold doré means it only deals with a small number of end customers, being refiners of doré and/or gold concentrate.
 The Board ensures a close relationship is maintained with senior personnel at each customer group.